What Is a Decentralized Autonomous Organization (DAO)?

 SubDAOs

-SubDAOS are smaller, autonomous groups that exist within a broader DAO.
+SubDAOs are smaller, autonomous groups that exist within a broader DAO.
 As these sub-groups pop up, they mature the main DAO into a “super” or “parent” DAO.
-SubDAOs can provide sufficient autonomy to or raise funds externally for an experiment or project while staying economically and relationally aligned with the parent DAO.
+SubDAOs can provide sufficient autonomy or raise funds externally for an experiment or project while staying economically and relationally aligned with the parent DAO.
 They can facilitate speedy execution, no longer needing to pass every proposal by the majority DAO members.

 How Are DAOs Being Used?

-Real-world use cases of DAOs assert a level playing field disrupting industries across the board — venture capitalism, insurance, real estate, music, fashion and even Hollywood, to name a few — in the best way possible.
-Their programmable utility and general low maintenance creates limitless potential as communal counterparts to entrepreneurial pursuits.
+Real-world use cases of DAOs assert a level playing field disrupting industries across the board — venture capitalisminsurance and real estate, musicfashion and even Hollywood — in the best way possible.
+Here are a few examples of how DAOs are reshaping how organizations do business.

 “DAO’s inherently put the power in the hands of their community,” said Kyle Klemmer, the COO of NFT-based, play-to-earn game portal Mech.com.
 “Whether that be the direction of the project or if it’s some sort of allocation of funds, the DAO is a mechanism to essentially ensure the best use of those resources as the community sees fit.”